-Who are the named executive officers for fiscal year 2017?
+Who are the named executive officers for fiscal year 2019?

-The named executive officers for fiscal year 2017 are John S. D'Orazio, Paul W. Nester, Carl J. Shockley, Jr., and Robert L. Wells, II.
+The named executive officers who currently serve as executive officers of the Company are John S. D'Orazio, Paul W. Nester, Carl J. Shockley, Jr., and Robert L. Wells, II.